Knight1/vanmoof-certificates/README.md

 When a bike validates a certificate, it verifies:
 - The Ed25519 signature is valid (signed by VanMoof CA)
-- The bike ID matches this bike
+- The frame/bike module serials match this bike
 - The certificate hasn't expired
 - The user's public key matches the one in the certificate